Destiny-02/P4P/src/analyseCodebases/README.md

 ```

 - Replace the argument in the call to `main` with the name of the folder containing the codebases and text files i.e. `your-domain-name` (referenced above).
-- Run the script with `python analyseCodebases.py`.
+- From the repo root, run the script with `python -m src.analyseCodebases`.
 - The results will be written to `tool-results.csv`.

 ## Find the lexical agreement of the codebases

 - Uncomment everything inside the `if __name__ == "__main__":` block except for the first 2 non-comment lines.
 - Replace all instances of `ugrad-009-01` with the name of the folder containing the codebases and text files i.e. `your-domain-name` (referenced above).
-- Run the script with `python analyseCodebases.py`.
+- From the repo root, run the script with `python -m src.analyseCodebases`.
 - The results will be printed to the console.